VAIJ-TEJAS/Articles/Flask Framework/draft1.md

 This library is useful to develop RESTful APIs and maintain API endpoints while following REST principles.
 Install it using the command:

 	pip install Flask-RESTful
+You can learn more by going through the [official documentation][27].
 Here is an example of the Flask-SQLAlchemy extension:

 	from flask import Flask, render_template